viniarck/wasmtime-ex/README.md

 If you want to see more usage examples, check [this test file](./test/wasmtime_test.exs) out.

+## Supported Wasm types

+- Functions are supported with the four value types `i32`, `i64`, `f32` and `f64`
+- Memory will be supported soon
+- Globals and Tables are will be considered in the future

 ## Benchmark

-Wasmtime is really fast.
+Wasmtime is fast.
 Here's a benchmark with [these simple functions](./test/bench/bench.exs), running on my computer, for a reference:

 ```
 Compiling NIF crate :wasmtime_ex (native/wasmtime_ex)...